lindegroup/autopkgr/README.md

 Anytime you'd like to make changes to AutoPkgr's configuration, click on AutoPkgr's icon in the Dock, or click on the AutoPkgr icon in the menu bar (![Menu bar icon](doc-images/menulet.png)), and choose __AutoPkgr Preferences...__

 You'll also find some useful shortcuts on the __Folders & Integration__ tab, which will take you directly to several convenient AutoPkg folders.
-On that tab, you can also configure integration with Munki, Casper, and other software deployment systems (see below).
+On that tab, you can also configure integration with Munki, Jamf Pro, and other software deployment systems (see below).

 ![Folders & Integration](doc-images/config_tab5.png)